 2010 – The boys decide to start a brewery.
 Jonny goes back to school, is told that he can’t repeat Primary Six a third time, so instead enrols at Heriot Watt to study Brewing and Distilling.
 Gary makes him his packed lunch in a Power Rangers lunch box.

 2016 – Gary and Jonny officially launch Cross Borders Brewing Company in July 2016 at the Stockbridge Tap in Edinburgh.
 Gary works hard on the business paperwork; Jonny makes him his packed lunch in a carrier bag.
 He’d left the Power Rangers lunch box at work.

 We’ve not been around for long but we’ve been busy making waves.

 TAPROOM & TOURS

 Our Taproom is now open

-We are currently running our taproom fortnightly at the brewery.
+We are currently running our taproom weekly at the brewery.
 Try a selection of 6 of our beers – including the occasional taproom special!
-For the next opening date, please check out our Facebook events page.
+For more details, please check out our Facebook events page.